fbpx

 In some cases, there’s nothing at all.
 These beaches are pristine with not even a restroom or dustbin to their name.
 Then, there’s the opposite.
 Beaches so built upon that it’s easy to forget that nature lives underneath.

-• Check out places with a commitment to sustainability, like Gulf State Park in Alabama.
-This extraordinary place is a world leader in eco tech development and you can read more about that right here.
+• Check out places with a commitment to sustainability, like Gulf State Park in Alabama, an extraordinary place and a world leader in eco-tech development.

 • Look out for Blue Flag Beaches, which have been awarded their Blue status by the Foundation for Environmental Education.
 This global not-for-profit organisation has members in over 60 countries and reviews the awards on an annual basis.
 At present, you can find over 4000 Blue Flag beaches across the world, with Spain having the highest concentration.